Ross Detwiler

-Ross Emery Detwiler (born March 6, 1986) is an American professional baseball pitcher who is currently a free agent.
+Ross Emery Detwiler (born March 6, 1986) is an American former professional baseball pitcher.
 He was drafted by the Washington Nationals in the first round of the 2007 MLB draft and made his MLB debut late that season.
-He has also played in MLB for the Texas Rangers, Atlanta Braves, Cleveland Indians, Oakland Athletics, Seattle Mariners, Chicago White Sox, Miami Marlins, San Diego Padres and Cincinnati Reds.
+He also played in MLB for the Texas Rangers, Atlanta Braves, Cleveland Indians, Oakland Athletics, Seattle Mariners, Chicago White Sox, Miami Marlins, San Diego Padres, and Cincinnati Reds.

 Career

 High school

 Ross Detwiler grew up in Wentzville, Missouri, and graduated from Wentzville Holt High School in 2004.
 As a senior, Detwiler helped lead Holt to its first district title in 14 years.

 College baseball

 In college, Detwiler pitched for Missouri State University of the Missouri Valley Conference.
 In 2006, he was a member of the All-MVC Tournament team, and he also pitched 10 1/3 innings in two starts for the Falmouth Commodores of the Cape Cod League, accruing a 1.74 ERA, striking out 14 batters, and issuing three walks before moving on to play for Team USA.
 In 2007, he finished his third year with a 2.22 ERA in 14 starts and 100 strikeouts in 89 innings.

 During the summer of his freshman year in college Detwiler played for Wentzville Legion Post 323.